Is critical illness insurance worth it?

 Terminal illness cover is different to critical illness cover and is usually included as a standard in life insurance policies.
 It means your insurer pays out if your doctor has confirmed you have a terminal condition and you’re likely to pass away within 12 months.

-While both critical illness insurance and income protection insurance support you financially if you are unable to work, they do so in different ways.
 Critical illness cover will typically provide you with a one-off lump sum payment if you are unable to work because of a health condition.
 Income protection insurance works differently by covering your loss of earnings for a fixed period or until you can return to work.
-Different types of income protection insurance are available that can either cover a set portion of your salary, or your mortgage or loan repayments, for example.

 The main difference between critical illness cover and terminal illness cover is that critical illness cover pays out for serious conditions that don't necessarily lead to death but can impact your way of life, such as strokes or heart attacks, whereas terminal illness cover pays out for conditions that are more likely to be fatal within a year and can't be treated, such as certain stage cancers and tumours.

-The main difference between the two is how you receive your lump sum payment if you make a claim.
-Critical illness pays out to the policyholder directly if they have a medical emergency that affects their lifestyle, such as a heart attack or a stroke that affects.
+The main difference between the critical illness cover and life insurance is how you receive your lump sum payment if you make a claim.
+Critical illness pays out to the policyholder directly if they have a medical emergency that affects their lifestyle, such as a heart attack or a stroke.
+Life insurance pays out the amount to loved ones after the policyholder dies.
+Both can be purchased individually, or you can add critical illness onto your life insurance policy.

 Join hundreds of satisfied customers who found their life insurance with us